 At the beginning of the year, the class had 23 sixth grade students.
 As the year passed, one student changed schedules and two students moved to Mexico.
 The rest of the students took the fall MAP test and the Spring MAP test.
 Out of the 20 students still in the sample, 3 were unable to make fall conferences and set goals due to scheduling conflicts.
 The research was then based on the 17 students who took the fall and the spring MAP assessment and set goals at fall conferences.
 Out of the 17 students, 5 were girls and 12 were boys.
 The mathematical ability of the group ranged from 2nd grade to 6th grade based on RIT scores produced from the fall MAP assessment.
 The mean RIT for the class was 204.5 which was equivalent to a 4th grade ability level.
 The class's weakest content strand was in number sense where the class's mean was 200.3 which was equivalent to a 3rd grade ability level.
-The class's strongest content strand was within probability and statistics with a mean score of 210.7 which was equal to a 4th grade ability level.
+The class's strongest content stand was within probability and statistics with a mean score of 210.7 which was equal to a 4th grade ability level.
+The class had 3 students on IEP's and 1 student on a 504 plan.
 The class was a random sample of the general population of the entire middle school.